giantswarm/mcp-teleport/README.md

    - "List all SSH nodes available through Teleport"
    - "SSH to server web-01 and run 'uptime'"
    - "Login to Teleport cluster teleport.example.com as user alice"
+   - "List all Kubernetes clusters I can access"
+   - "Login to the production Kubernetes cluster"

 ### Command Reference